 Gunnar Baumgärtel (“highly visible in connected cars litigation”, competitor), Felix Gross, Ralf Emig (all patent attorneys)

 Strong focus on patent prosecution with broad technical expertise for predominantly midsized clients.
 Increasing work for medical technology manufacturers and international mobile phone manufacturers.
 Litigation mainly for international mobile communications companies.

-Litigation: regularly for Broadcom; Vodafone against Intellectual Ventures; HTC against Philips, Fipa and Unwired Planet; LG against mobile phone manufacturers; Apple against NPE; Google against NPE on nullity suits (all over mobile communications); SolarEdge against Huawei over solar technology; Fitbit and Garmin against Philips over sports devices.
-Prosecution: filing and oppositions for Biotronik, Brose, Fresenius Karbi, Google, Infineon, Lenovo, LG, Phoenix Contact, Rolls Royce, Takata.
+Litigation: regularly for Broadcom and Brose; Continental (co-defendant of Daimler) against Nokia and Sharp over connected cars; Lenovo (defendant) against Nokia; HTC (defendant) against Philips and Fipa; LG (claimant) against mobile phone manufacturers; Apple (defendant) against NPE; Google (defendant) against NPE on nullity suits; Vodafone (defendant) against Intellectual Ventures (all over mobile communications); Fitbit and Garmin (both defendants) against Philips over mobile communication in sports devices; Hoccer (claimant) against Tinder and Uber over communications patents; SolarEdge (claimant) against Huawei over solar technology; Phoenix Contact (defendant) against Harting over industrial connectors.
+Prosecution: filing and oppositions (partly including strategic portfolio advice) for Biotronik, Brose, Fresenius Kabi, Google, Infineon, Johannes Heidenhain, Joyson Safety Systems, Lenovo, LG, Phoenix Contact, Rolls Royce, Vestel.

 Berlin, Frankfurt, Leipzig, Munich